dzintars/infra/docs/ansible.md

 ## Usage

 Before starting, update `hosts` and `group_vars` according to your needs.
-For example you probably want to upade all IP addresses, node names, domain, cluster name, etc.
+For example you probably want to update all IP addresses, node names, domain, cluster name, etc.

 ## Ansible commands